bcgov/BC-Policy-Framework-For-GitHub/BC-Gov-Org-HowTo/Cheatsheet.md

 - Repositories can have multiple licenses, for example if there is a mix of code and non-code or if the repo contains open datasets under more than one license

 ### Privacy, Security & Intellectual Property/Copyright
--  Before publishing any _existing code_ to GitHub, you must [evaluate the code to ensure there are no restrictions to posting the content to GitHub](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/start-working-in-bcgov-github-organization/) (e.g., Privacy, Copyright, Legal contractual or policy, Security) by ensuring:
+-  Before publishing any _existing code_ to GitHub, you must [evaluate the code to ensure there are no restrictions to posting the content to GitHub](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/evaluate-open-source-content/) (e.g., Privacy, Copyright, Legal contractual or policy, Security) by ensuring:
    1. The content is free of [Personal Information](http://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/privacy) (Privacy)
-   2. The content has been labelled 'Public' using the  [Information Security Classification Framework](http://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/information-security/information-security-classification-framework) (Security)
+   2. The content has been labelled 'Public' using the  [Information Security Classification Framework](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/information-security/information-security-classification) (Security)
-   3. The content is fully owned by the B.C. government and/or the B.C. government holds the [Intellectual Property/Copyright](http://www2.gov.bc.ca/gov/content/governments/services-for-government/policies-procedures/intellectual-property) for the content
+   3. The content is fully owned by the B.C. government and/or the B.C. government holds the [Intellectual Property and Copyright](https://www2.gov.bc.ca/gov/content/governments/services-for-government/policies-procedures/intellectual-property/intellectual-property-program) for the content
    4. There are no other legal, contractual or policy constraints
 - Read more about assessing privacy, security and intellectual property in the [BC Developer Guide](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/evaluate-open-source-content/)